 Neutropenia Neutropenia Neutropenia is a reduction in the blood neutrophil count.
 If it is severe, the risk and severity of bacterial and fungal infections increase.
 Focal symptoms of infection may be muted, but fever... read more is a reduction in blood neutrophil count to < 1500/mcL (< 1.5 × 109/L) in whites and < 1200/mcL (< 1.2 × 109/L) in blacks.
 It is sometimes accompanied by monocytopenia and lymphocytopenia, which cause additional immune deficits.

 Lymphocytopenia Lymphocytopenia Lymphocytopenia is a total lymphocyte count of 1000/mcL ( 1 × 109/L) in adults or 3000/mcL ( 3 × 109/L) in children 2 years.
-Sequelae include opportunistic infections and an increased risk of... read more , in which the total number of lymphocytes is < 1000/mcL (< 1 × 109/L) in adults, is not always recognized as a decrease in the total WBC count because lymphocytes account for only 20 to 40% of the total WBC count.
+Sequelae include opportunistic infections... read more , in which the total number of lymphocytes is < 1000/mcL (< 1 × 109/L) in adults, is not always recognized as a decrease in the total WBC count because lymphocytes account for only 20 to 40% of the total WBC count.
 The consequences of the lymphopenia can depend on the lymphocyte subpopulation(s) that are decreased.

 Monocytopenia Monocytopenia Monocytopenia is a reduction in blood monocyte count to 500/mcL ( 0.5 × 109/L).
 Risk of certain infections is increased.
 It is diagnosed by complete blood count with differential... read more is a reduction in blood monocyte count to < 500/mcL (< 0.5 × 109/L).
 Monocytes migrate into the tissues where they become macrophages, with specific characteristics depending on their tissue localization.